-The Indian Institute of Technology Bombay is one of the twenty-three Indian Institutes of Technology in the country set up with the objectives of making available the facilities for higher education, research and training in various fields, such as, Science, Technology, Humanities, Social Sciences, Management, Design among others.
-It was established in 1958 with the cooperation and participation of the erstwhile Govt. of USSR under UNESCO's Technical Assistance Programme.
+The Indian Institute of Technology Bombay is one of the twenty-three Indian Institutes of Technology in the country set up with the objectives of making available the facilities for higher education, research and training in various fields, such as Science, Technology, Humanities, Social Sciences, Management, Design among others.
+It was established in 1958 with the cooperation and participation of the erstwhile Govt. of the USSR under UNESCO's Technical Assistance Programme.

-The Institute is located at Powai on a campus spread over about 480 acres amidst picturesque surroundings, with Vihar and Powai lakes on its either side.
-At present, it has twenty-seven Academic Departments, Schools and Centres, including the Department of Humanities and Social Sciences (HSS) and forty-six interdisciplinary groups/ centers/ schools/ interdisciplinary programmes which offer various undergraduate, postgraduate and doctoral academic programmes.
+The Institute is located at Powai on a campus spread over about 480 acres amidst picturesque surroundings, with Vihar and Powai lakes on either side.
+It currently has twenty-seven Academic Departments, Schools and Centres, including the Department of Humanities and Social Sciences (HSS) and forty-six interdisciplinary groups/centres/ schools/ interdisciplinary programmes offering various undergraduate, postgraduate and doctoral academic programmes.